Alex Ovechkin misses practice as the Caps prep for a difficult April

 Trevor van Riemsdyk, also on injured reserve after suffering an upper-body injury in mid-March, was still in a noncontact jersey.

 The Capitals are still trying to find their ideal lineup heading into the postseason, so player health becomes even more crucial.
-Oshie said he hopes to see some consistency over the next couple weeks, but finding the right lineup is about finding the right chemistry, not just what might look good on paper.
+Oshie said he hopes to see some consistency over the next couple of weeks, but finding the right lineup is about finding the right chemistry, not just what might look good on paper.

-A key question will be where — and if — Connor McMichael slots in.
+A key question will be where — and whether — Connor McMichael slots in.
 McMichael has heated up in recent weeks, with Laviolette praising him for his “excellent” play.
-Laviolette has liked his speed down the middle of the ice and said he’s only improved as the season has continued.
+Laviolette has liked his speed down the middle of the ice and said he only has improved as the season has continued.

-But it is still unclear if there is room for McMichael in the lineup when the team is healthy and strategic matchups come into play.
+But it is still unclear whether there is room for McMichael in the lineup when the team is healthy and strategic matchups come into play.
 McMichael is still an undersized center who lacks postseason experience.
 Against heavier, physical teams in the postseason, he might not be the best option.
 On the flip side, his speed and versatility could help jump-start Washington’s offense.

 “He is more comfortable out there, that is for sure,” Backstrom said of McMichael.
 “It looked like he took more responsibility when he played center there, too.
 He is growing.
-He is still so young and he is good out there.
+He is still so young, and he is good out there.
 He has a good hockey IQ, good hands, good speed.”

 The Capitals have a tough stretch ahead.
-Washington will play a handful of heavyweight opponents, including Minnesota, Tampa, Boston and Pittsburgh all in a row.
+Washington will play a handful of heavyweight opponents, including Minnesota, Tampa Bay, Boston and Pittsburgh all in a row.

-The Capitals, who comfortably sit in the second wild-card spot in the Eastern Conference, are in line to play a division winner — at this point, probably Florida or Carolina — in the first round of the playoffs.
+The Capitals, who sit comfortably in the second wild-card spot in the Eastern Conference, are in line to play a division winner — at this point, probably Florida or Carolina — in the first round of the playoffs.

 “You want to be playing the best teams possible going down the stretch because no matter how hard it is in the regular season, it is going to be harder in the playoffs,” Oshie said.
-“Minni is hot rights now, Tampa is hot.
+“Minni is hot right now.
+Tampa is hot.
 We got some really big dogs we got to play in the last month.
 It is really important for us.
 A lot of these teams, we could be seeing if we get to where we want to get to.”